Jessie Kabwila: Academic freedom standoff

-Harassment and Death Threats

-Since the incident she has reported that she has been denied a passport renewal by the government and has received harassing phone calls and death threats.
+After the incident Kabwila reported that she has been denied a passport renewal and she had received harassing phone calls and death threats.

+In 2017 domestic violence was in the news, when seven women were killed or wounded in attacks.
+Protests and a petition were organised in Lilongwe.
+Sarai Chisala Tempelhoff of the Women's Lawyer Association read a petition and Kabwila, who was a member of parliament and the chair of Malawi Parliamentary Women's Caucus was there is support of the protests.
+During Kabwila's time as chair of the caucus the age of consent in Malawi was raised to eighteen to prevent child marriage.

-Court Case
+Court case

-The lecturers have taken the government to court in order to ensure academic freedom and non interference by the police in academia.
+The lecturers sued the government in order to ensure academic freedom and non interference by the police in academia.

-Support of Academic Freedom
+Support of academic freedom

 Many Malawian organizations are showing their support to guarantee academic freedom including the Malawi Law Society and Malawi Congress oTrade Unions.
-Students at Binghamton University (SUNY), Kabwila-Kapasula's alma mater, have urged Amnesty International to take up this case.
+Students at Binghamton University (SUNY), Kabwila's alma mater, have urged Amnesty International to take up this case.

-Student Activist Death
+Student activist death

-She attended the funeral of Polytechnic student Robert Chasowa, a Malawian student at the same university that was an active student activist Youth for Freedom and Democracy (YFD), a student activist group.
-Kabwila-Kapasula dressed in red clothes with a red cloth around his mouth to symbolize the silencing of students under the Bingu wa Mutharika administration.
+Kabwila attended the funeral of Polytechnic student Robert Chasowa, a Malawian student at the same university that was a student activist of Youth for Freedom and Democracy (YFD), a student activist group.
+Kabwila-Kapasula dressed in red clothes with a red cloth around her mouth to symbolize the silencing of students under the Bingu wa Mutharika administration.

 Politics

-She is current member of parliament for Salima North west constituency under Malawi Congress Party.
+She was the member of parliament for the Salima North west constituency under the Malawi Congress Party before 2021.

+In 2024 she returned, forgiven, to the Malawi Congress Party where she was appointed to be the party's publicity secretary.
+She was confident at that time that the MCP would be re-elected in 2025.

+In 2025 she became the Minister of Higher Education after she was appointed by President Lazarus Chakwera.
+On the same day others were also appointed including Joyce Chitsulo who became the Deputy Minister of Local Government and Patricia Nangozo Kainga became Deputy Minister of Foreign Affairs.
+She stood in the 2025 Malawian General Election to represent the Lilongwe Msozi constituency and lost her seat.